jhonniedj/Ali-s-Link-Liquidator/README.md

 # Ali's Link Liquidator (by Jona)
 *"No Google! bad Google!
-No bad dutch language on Aliexpress!”*
+We don't want bad dutch translation on Aliexpress!”*

 Chrome extension to:
 - Remove Dutch translation & regional junk from AliExpress links.